I love pitching, watching others pitch, and helping founders improve.

 2. Problem

-It should be easy to understand and ideally something you can resonate with.
+Make the problem statement attention-grabbing.
+It should be easy to understand and ideally something people can resonate with.
+The problem should also help describe the customers experiencing it.

 3. Solution

-5. Product
+4. Product

 6. Business Model